-The Business District
+The Garland Business District

 The Garland Business District was incorporated in 2007 as a 501(c)(4) non-profit corporation to foster economic development and support locally-owned businesses.
 There are currently over 85 businesses in our District.
-The Garland Business District is a volunteer organization and we strive to establish a vibrant neighborhood walking district that encourages our neighbors and visitors to feel welcome.
+The Garland Business District is a volunteer-driven and we strive to establish a vibrant neighborhood walking district that encourages our neighbors and visitors to feel welcome.

 Businesses within our district, or those who would like to support the marketing and improvement of our district, are welcome to join our annual membership.
 Please contact us for more details.
 Monthly meetings are held on the 2nd Wednesday of each month from 8:30-9:30 am at The Gathering House, 733 W. Garland Avenue.
-The annual meetings are held in November each year.

 The Garland Business District encourages inclusivity for all who visit our neighborhood.
 Its members do not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

 We seek to encourage diversity in our district and welcome all those who visit us to feel safe and accepted.

 Thank you for supporting the strengthening of The Garland Business District!